Gowsalya7298/Bug/readme.txt

     >python app.py
 3. To run the game using alpha beta prunning, run:
     >python a_b_prune.py
+4. To run FIVE IN A ROW using heuristic based alpha beta prunning, run:
+    >python .\heuristics\heuristic_a_b_prune.py

 ****Changing between Tic-tac-toe & 5-in-a-row*****
 1. in both the files, changing the values of two variables, will make the respective